m0neZ/desAInz/docs/deployment.md

 This guide explains how to run desAInz locally with Docker Compose, deploy it to Kubernetes, and push containers to AWS, GCP and Azure.
 All services rely on the environment variables listed in [configuration](configuration.md).
 Sample values are available under `.env.dev.example`, `.env.staging.example` and `.env.prod.example`.

+## Prerequisites

+* Docker Engine with the Buildx plugin installed
+* QEMU emulation binaries for cross-platform builds
+* `docker buildx` configured as the default builder

 ## Docker Compose

 1. Create a `.env` file by copying the appropriate example file and adjusting the values.